Domain-Invariant Representation Learning of Bird Sounds

 \subsubsection{Complexity}

 SupCon has a computational cost of \( \mathcal{O}(N^2) \) due to computing dot products between all pairs of examples in a batch of size \( N \), independent of the number of classes \( C \).
 In contrast, ProtoCLR reduces this to \( \mathcal{O}(N \times C) \) by computing dot products with class prototypes.
-Since \( C \) is usually smaller than \( N \), ProtoCLR is more efficient, particularly for large batches.
+Since \( C \) is smaller or equal to \( N \), ProtoCLR is more efficient.